syrupy-project/syrupy/CONTRIBUTING.md

 ### Specs Styleguide

-A linter is provided to catch most of our styling concerns.
+A linter is available to catch most of our styling concerns.
 This is provided in a pre-commit hook when setting up [local development](#local-development).

 You can also run `inv lint --fix` to see and solve what issues it can.